Board & Executive

 David Krasnostein was former CEO of MLC Private Equity, Australia’s oldest and largest private equity investor.
 He was former Chief General Counsel of National Australia Bank, Telstra’s first General Counsel and Head of Strategic and Corporate Planning, and a Partner of Sidley Austin in Washington DC.
 He is an adviser to the Australian Government on the International Legal Services Advisory Committee, a Director of WorkSafe Victoria, a Director of the National Breast Cancer Foundation, a Director of The Public Interest Law Clearing House, Chairman of Melbourne University Advisory Board for Masters in Banking and Financial Services Law, and Chairman of the Advisory Board of Qualitas.

-Charles is Chairman of Nokila Holdings Pty Ltd., a Board Member of Global Reconciliation and Chair of the Desmond Tutu Reconciliation Fellowship, a director of the Wise Foundation, and a Member of the Advisory Board of Queensland University of Technology’s Australian Centre for Philanthropic and Nonprofit Studies.
-Charles has been in governing and advisory leadership positions in agriculture, natural sciences, conservation, community development, human rights, aid, social research, and philanthropic fields locally and globally including CEO of The Myer Foundation and Sydney Myer Fund.
+Charles Lane is chairman of Nokila Holdings Pty Ltd., a board member of Global Reconciliation and chair of the Desmond Tutu Reconciliation Fellowship, a director of the Wise Foundation, and a Member of the Advisory Board of Queensland University of Technology’s Australian Centre for Philanthropic and Nonprofit Studies.
+Charles has been in governing and advisory leadership positions in agriculture, natural sciences, conservation, community development, human rights, aid, social research, and philanthropic fields locally and globally, including CEO of The Myer Foundation and Sydney Myer Fund.

-Moira Rayner is a senior and experienced lawyer, particularly in the high-risk area of managing workplace behaviours.
-Until June 2005 she was Deputy Managing Director of a national employer organisation.
+Moira Rayner is a senior lawyer, with experience in the high-risk area of managing workplace behaviours.
+Until June 2005, she was Deputy Managing Director of a national employer organisation.
 She teaches in the postgraduate discrimination law course as a Senior Fellow at Melbourne University's Law School.

 Dr Joe Talia AM (Board member)